mmu-webdesign/Level4-web-term-1/HTML/html01/12-paths.md

 # A quick primer on URLs and paths

 To fully understand link targets, you need to understand URLs and file paths.
-This section gives you the information you need to achieve this.
+This chapter gives you the information you need to achieve this.

 A URL, or Uniform Resource Locator is simply a string of text that defines where something is located on the Web.
-For example, Mozilla's English homepage is located at https://www.mozilla.org/en-US/.
+For example, MMUs homepage is located at https://www.mmu.ac.uk.

 URLs use paths to find files.
 Paths specify where in the filesystem the file you are interested in is located.
 Let's look at a simple example of a directory structure (see the live version - <a href="https://github.com/mdn/learning-area/tree/master/html/introduction-to-html/creating-hyperlinks">creating-hyperlinks directory</a>.)

 <img src="media/simple-directory.png" alt="File and folder illustration">

 ## A simple directory structure.

+> Note - The term `directory` refers to the way a structured list of document `files` and `folders` is stored on the computer.
+[Wikipedia](https://en.wikipedia.org/wiki/Directory_(computing))

-The parent directory is called `creating-hyperlinks` and contains two files called `index.html` and `contacts.html`, and two directories called `projects` and `pdfs`, which contain an `index.html` and a `project-brief.pdf` file, respectively
+In the example above the parent directory is called `creating-hyperlinks` and contains two files called `index.html` and `contacts.html`, and two directories called `projects` and `pdfs`, which contain an `index.html` and a `project-brief.pdf` file, respectively

 The root of this directory (folder) structure is called `creating-hyperlinks`.
 When working locally with a web site, you will have one directory that the whole site goes inside.
 Inside the root, we have an `index.html` file and a `contacts.html`.
 In a real website, `index.html` would be our home page or landing page (a web page that serves as the entry point for a website or a particular section of a website.)